 Below, we have defined some common terms and acronynms that are used in agricultural conservation.

-Animal Concentration Area (ACA) - Barnyards, feedlots, loafing areas, exercise lots or other similar animal confinement areas that will not maintain a growing crop, or where deposited manure nitrogen is in excess of crop needs.
+Animal Concentration Area (ACA) - Barnyards, feedlots, loafing areas, exercise lots or other similar animal confinement areas that will not maintain a growing crop, or where deposited manure nitrogen is in excess of crop needs. -This excludes areas managed as pastures or other cropland -This excludes pasture access ways, if they do not cause direct flow of nutrients to surface water.

 Agricultural Erosion & Sedimentation Control Plan (Ag.
 E&S Plan) - A site specific plan identifying Best Management Practices to minimize accelerated erosion from agricultural runoff of plowing and tilling activities (Including No-Till) and Animal Heavy Use Areas required by Chapter 102.
 A Conservation Plan MAY be considered an Ag.
 E&S Plan IF it addresses the requirements of Chapter 102.